KhiopsML/khiops-doc/docs/setup/pip.md

-# Install the Khiops Library Using Pip <small> :tools: Advanced :tools: </small>
+# Install the Khiops Library Using Pip <small> :tools: For Advanced users :tools: </small>

-Installing the `khiops` binary is a prerequisite.
+Opting for `pip` is ideal for those with a comprehensive grasp of Python's ecosystem and an understanding of operating system specifics.
+This approach, while offering adaptability for custom setups, necessitates knowledge of environment setup and dependency handling.

+The `khiops` binary must be installed as a prerequisite, which also ensures the installation of the appropriate version of `MPICH` required for the library.

 === "Ubuntu/Debian"